South Australian Railways Redhen railcar: Withdrawal

 All thirteen of the 820 class trailers were retired by December 1976.
 The corresponding 300 class Redhens were then coupled to a 400 class railcar to form 2-car trains (designated 300/400 class).
 In 1987, the steel-bodied 860 class trailers were withdrawn and all the 300 class Redhens were reconfigured as 2-car trains, usually consecutively numbered pairs.

 The first group withdrawal of Redhen railcars and 860 trailers occurred when 6 300 class railcars and 2 860 trailers were condemned in 1984, following the delivery of 30 2000 class railcars from 1979 to 1981.
 In 1987/88 the State Transport Authority introduced the first of its new fleet of 3000 class railcars, which were intended to replace the Redhens.
 As more 3000 class were delivered through the early 1990s, mass withdrawals of Redhens commenced and they were gradually restricted to operating only during weekday peak hours.
 This was especially the case when driver only operation (DOO) was introduced in the early 1990s.
 The manual sliding doors made Redhens unsuitable for DOO and guards had to be retained to supervise passenger boarding and alighting.

-In 1995, Redhens 400, 875 and 321 were restored to their original silver roof and red body livery to form TransAdelaide’s heritage set.
-They continued in service and were used on special tours until 1996, they were later transferred to their new home, the National Railway Museum on the 15 December.

 By January 1996, only 16 remained in service, confined to peak-hour Gawler, Outer Harbor and Tonsley services.
 The last Redhens in service were 428 and 436.

 Preservation history

+Barossa Valley Junction Motel

 The first Redhens to be preserved were 303, 328, 329, 333, 338, 354, and trailers 877 and 881 which were moved to the Barossa Valley Junction Motel at Tanunda in 1986.
 They were converted for use as accommodation and had most operational parts stripped as a result.
 The Motel continued operating until 2014, when the owners retired and closed the motel.
 Everything at the site was auctioned off, with all rolling stock sold to private buyers and being dispersed across Australia.
 Redhens 303 and 338 were moved to land adjacent to the northwest boundary of the Blackwood railway station, and were repainted to the original silver roof and red body livery by their new owners.
-329 and 354 were moved to Blewitt Springs, now planned for use as an accommodation venture known as "redhens".
-333 went to the Two Wells area, while trailer car 877 was moved to Hallett and is now used as accommodation for hikers on the Heysen Trail.
+329 and 354 were moved to Blewitt Springs, now used as accommodation known as "redhens".
+333 went to the Two Wells area, while trailer car 877 was moved to Hallett and currently serves as accommodation for hikers on the Heysen Trail.